News | Industrial Combustion Equipment

 All the latest News on our company

 The energy wasted in production processes could have a new life and contribute to the fight against climate change.
 The industrial waste heat generated in the Basque Country could be reused and would mean considerable energy savings in the facilities.
-Researchers from the UPV / EHU identify the potential of these sources of energy wasted so far in production processes and propose their recovery and reuse in other processes.
+Researchers from the UPV / EHU University have identified the potential of these sources of energy wasted so far in production processes and they propose its recovery and reuse in other processes.
 In a context of the high cost of fossil fuels and the great environmental impact they represent, it is unthinkable to waste thermal energy.

 Many of the traditional industrial processes generate heat that normally is evacuated to the atmosphere and that nevertheless could be reused.
 In production processes such as foundry, steel, paper or cement, which are very present in the Basque Country, between 35% and 50% of the heat generated is lost.
 Efficiently reusing that industrial waste heat or recovering it to be used in other processes shows significant potential to increase energy efficiency in industry.
 However, to design strategies that take advantage of this potential, it is necessary to have data on the quantity and characteristics of the flows of this industrial waste heat.
 This information is not always easy to obtain and many companies do not even have a systematic record of the energy flows present in their production processes.